Application examples

 What is AJAX then?
 Nothing too new, but not too old either.
 I'd define AJAX as the rebirth of Javascript, for example, it's not only Javascript we're talking about.
-The acronym stands for Asynchronous Javascript And XML and it already gives an idea of the fundamentals of the technology: something build on asynchronous server requests and responses .
+The acronym stands for Asynchronous Javascript And XML and it already gives an idea of the fundamentals of the technology: something build on asynchronous server requests and responses.
 This may be clear to coders, but the best way to try explaining this to everyday internet users is showing some famous applications:

-Gmail[2]: The first example?
+Gmail: The first example?
 The most famous?
 The most used?
 Perhaps.
-Google aimed to impress both end users and geeks with it's free, long awaited email service.
-What's so unusual in this webmail application?
+Google aimed to impress both end users and geeks with its free, long-awaited email service.
+What's so unusual in this webmail application?- An innovative and intuitive interface, more similar to a desktop application than a traditional webpage.

 - Rich formatting through an effective, easy-to-use editor.